 Note: All federal work-study programs pay at least the federal current minimum wage.

-This application for student aid requires information about income (student and parents’, if applicable), the college to be attended, current education and more.
+This application for student aid requires information about income (student and parents’, if applicable), the college or program to be attended, current education and more.

-What grants and loans can you receive via the FAFSA?
+What grants and loans are offered via FAFSA?

 Students can receive several types of FAFSA grants, which is money that does not need to be repaid.
 The program awards several types of grants, such as: